mschlenstedt/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

     <?xml version="1.0"?>
     <ServiceExceptionReport><ServiceException>authentication exception: user is not active</ServiceException></ServiceExceptionReport>

+From Loxone Config Version 16, Loxone switched over from HTTP to HTTPS for all Miniserver Generation 2.
+All Miniservers Generation 1 currently still use HTTP.
+When requesting weather data via HTTPS, the Miniserver verifies the correspnding HTTPS certificate.
+That is why all existing scripts which simulates the weather service, does not work anymore.

 Here is a shortened example for the XML/CSV format.
 I've only shown the first 2 and last 2 entries.
 Overall it is 181 entries large.
 As you can see it has a header, describing the individual columns in the CSV block below.
 It also has a `valid_until` entry, which contains the subscription expiry date.
 The Miniserver will start warning, once you hit that date. `Kollerschlag` is a bug, it seems to not know the city, so it falls back to `Kollerschlag`.
 Longitude and latitude are correct, as well as the elevation.
 Sunrise/Sunset are also provided, but the Miniserver does it's own calculation locally.